viviensiu/llm-zoomcamp/module 2/NOTES.md

 3. Once Step 2 is done, execute your jupyter notebook as usual.

 ### 2.8 Ollama + Elastic in Docker Compose
-- Goal: rerun notebook from Module 1 with local LLM using Ollama.
+- <b>Goal</b>: rerun notebook from Module 1 with local LLM using Ollama.
-- create a docker-compose.yaml file to pull and run ollama and elasticsearch containers
+- Create a docker-compose.yaml file to pull images and run ollama and elasticsearch containers:
 ```
 version: '3.8'